rootjs/rootjs/README.md

 var root = require('./index.js');
 ```

-Afterwards you have access to root's functionality through the required `root` object which copies it's structure from ROOT.
+Afterwards you have access to root's functionality through the required `root` object which copies its structure from ROOT.

 ```javascript
 > root.gProgName //You can access globals